Skip to main content

 AI-assisted upgrade (Laravel Boost)

-Laravel Boost is a first-party MCP server that integrates with AI editors like Claude Code, Cursor, OpenCode, Gemini, and VS Code.
-Run the /upgrade-laravel-v13 slash command to semi-automate your upgrade.
+Laravel Boost is a first-party MCP server.
+It integrates with AI editors like Claude Code, Cursor, OpenCode, Gemini, and VS Code, letting you semi-automate upgrades via the /upgrade-laravel-v13 slash command.

 composer require laravel/boost:^2.0 --dev